jasongrimes/fretboardfoundation/_chapters/999-back/030-author.md

 He is a software developer by profession.
 He considers himself fortunate to be able to play music for love and not money.
-His aim is to condense, clarify, and freely share the things he's learned about music that might be useful to others.
+His aim is to condense, clarify, and share the things he's learned about music that might be useful to others.